harsh-2025/spin-reveal/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-## Command for Creating app
+## Command for Creating app.
-npm create vite@latest
+npm create vite@latest.
 vyantra -> Name of project
 select react framework
 select javascript